joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/08/05/us/hip-hop-rap-birthday.html?searchResultPosition=2

 **‘Vindicating’: An Analyst Who Lowered the U.S.’s Credit Rating in 2011 on Fitch’s Downgrade**\
-`Nikola Swan played a key role at S&P when the agency became the first to strip America of its top ranking.`\
+`Nikola Swan played a key role at S&P when the agency became the first to strip America of its top ranking in 2011.`\
 https://nytimes.com/2023/08/05/business/dealbook/vindicating-an-analyst-who-lowered-the-uss-credit-rating-in-2011-on-fitchs-downgrade.html?searchResultPosition=3

 **Listen Early to ‘This American Life’: Eight Fights**\